Rally-Games/Our-absence/README.md

 2. Review the changes and decide which version to keep.
 3. After resolving, **commit** and **push** the changes.

+### **5. Git Flow Of Work**

+1. In your gitHub Desktop pull dev origin for updates in dev branch
+2. Create a new branch from dev name it significantly for example "improve/fix-movment" (⚠SPECIAL CHARACTERS LIKE ` ~ ( ) | ECT ARE NOT ALOUD BRANCH WITH THIS CHARACTERS WILL BE DELETED)
+3. Work as you like on this branch commit relevent progresses
+4. Make a push request to dev origin you can do that from the Desktop GitHub and or from the terminal or Web
+5. Wait for review if all good the branch and your changes will be pushed to dev and than to main by the owner.

 ---

 ## ⚠ Important Notes